Flat strips, Bowen-Margulis measures, and mixing of the geodesic flow for rank one CAT(0) spaces: Properties of Bowen-Margulis Measures

 \begin{lemma} If $v_n \to v$ weakly, and $v \in \Zerowidth$, then $v_n \to v$ strongly. \end{lemma} \begin{proof} Let $v \in \Zerowidth$, and suppose $v_n \to v$.
 Take an arbitrary subsequence of $(v_n)$.
 By \lemref{quotient}, there is a further subsequence that converges strongly to some $u \sim v$.
-By \thmref{a.e.-geodesic-is-lonely}, $u = v$.
+By hypothesis on $v$, we get $u = v$.
 Thus we have shown that every subsequence of $(v_n)$ contains a further subsequence that converges strongly to $v$.
 Therefore, $v_n \to v$ strongly. \end{proof}